 Instead, the cutscore must be based on one of several well-researched criterion-referenced methods from the psychometric literature.
 There are two types of criterion-referenced standard-setting procedures (Cizek, 2006): examinee-centered and test-centered.

 The Contrasting Groups method is one example of a defensible examinee-centered standard-setting approach.
 This method compares the scores of candidates previously defined as Pass or Fail.
 Obviously, this has the drawback that a separate method already exists for classification.
 Moreover, examinee-centered approaches such as this require data from examinees, but many testing programs wish to set the cutscore before publishing the test and delivering it to any examinees.
 Therefore, test-centered methods are more commonly used in credentialing.

 The most frequently used test-centered method is the Modified Angoff Method (Angoff, 1971) which requires a committee of subject matter experts (SMEs).
-You can download free software for that here.
 Another commonly used approach is the Bookmark Method.